eclipse-embed-cdt/web-jekyll/pages/debug/index.md

 ## GDB

-The tool used by GNU MCU Eclipse plug-ins for debugging is the ARM version of GDB, the venerable GNU debugging tool.
+The tool used by Eclipse Embedded CDT for debugging is the Arm version of GDB, the venerable GNU debugging tool.

 ### No initialisation files